calband/calchart/README.txt

 3315313: Field view should have scrollbars
 3018579: Able to set background
 3315321: Marchers in animation window should be selectable
+3442097: Put background image in middle of view

 ----------